petarnikolovski/SARS-CoV-2-Serbia/README.md

 # COVID-19 data for Serbia using Plotly

 This repository contains script that plots log-log diagram of number of people infecred by SARS-CoV-2 (Covid-19) virus.
-You can read full article [here](https://softwareadept.xyz/2020/05/log-log-plot-of-covid-19-using-plotly/).
+You can read the full article [here](https://softwareadept.xyz/2020/05/log-log-plot-of-covid-19-using-plotly/).

 Source of the data is: